1 dead in Salt Lake City crash | Gephardt Daily

 When first responders arrived they reported a lone victim lying in the street in what they referred to as an “obvious” fatality.

-According to a Salt Lake City PR Department press release, issued several hours after the crash, the accident was discovered by an SLCPD sergeant who happened upon the accident site.
+According to a Salt Lake City Police Public Relations Department news release, issued several hours after the crash, the accident was discovered by an SLCPD sergeant who happened upon the accident site.

-“Based on the preliminary investigation, it appears the driver of an SUV hit two parked cars, causing the SUV to roll,” the SLCPD PR statement said.
+“Based on the preliminary investigation, it appears the driver of an SUV hit two parked cars, causing the SUV to roll,” the statement said.

 There were two people inside the SUV at the time of the accident.
 The passenger, who was thrown from the vehicle, died at the scene.